LucasPesqueira/url-shortener/README.md

 # README

-This project has the objective of shorten urls and redirect for the original
+This project has the objective of shorten urls and redirect for the original one